ziyunli/quartz/content/notes/ChatGPT Prompt Engineering for Developers.md

 4. Angle brackets
 5. XML tags

-Also, can avoid prompt injections (?)
+However, the course claims they can help avoid [prompt injection](notes/Prompt%20Injection.md), which is not very convincing.

 ##### Ask for a structured output